"Emergency Cold Precautions - DEEP Freeze Temps!"

 You need to take a few steps to be diligent to protect your home over the next few days.

-3. If you have a furnace; replace the filter.
+3. If you have an outdoor wood furnace; replace the filter.
 MAKE SURE your filter is CLEAN or new.

 4. Keep garage doors closed.

 6. Make sure air vents and radiators are not blocked or obstructed by furniture or curtains.

 7. If you have a 90%+ furnace, You must keep the exterior intake and exhaust clear of ice and snow.
 During these cold temperatures, ice can build up.
 A 90%+ furnace and/or boiler will have 2 white PVC pipes; an exhaust pipe and an intake pipe that are generally on the side or back of your home.

 1) The faucet furthest away from your water meter, leave on a slow trickle to avoid pressure building up within the pipes.
 This will introduce warmer well or city water into the pipes that will not freeze if it is flowing at least slowly.